 Nathalie Martin - Profile

 Stewart Paley, Adjunct Professor of Law, University of New Mexico School of Law; J.D., Temple University.
 Professor Paley is an accomplished business and commercial law attorney, with over ten years of experience in private practice.
 He was a law firm partner at Klehr, Harrison, Harvey, Branzburg and Ellers, where he specialized in commercial lending and debtor-creditor law.
 He is a member of the Massachusetts, New Hampshire, New Mexico, and Pennsylvania bars.
 At UNM he has taught business associations, secured transactions, and international business transactions.
 He combines traditional law school learning methods with role plays, negotiations, contract drafting, and other real-world experiences to help students learn both the theory and the nuts and bolts needed to become skilled attorneys.
-Professor Paley co-taught a course in the 2014 Madrid Summer Law Institute and both co-directed and co-taught in the 2016 Institute.
+Professor Paley co-taught a course in the 2014 Madrid Summer Law Institute and both co-directed and co-taught in the 2016 and 2018 Institute.

 María Pilar Trinidad

 Prof., U. Rey Juan Carlos; Undergraduate law degree and Ph.D, University of Extremadura (first in class); post-graduate studies in human rights at the Instituto Bartolomé de las Casas at the U. Carlos III of Spain; Academic Secretary at the Ibero-American Studies Institute at U. Rey Juan Carlos.
 Former Legal Adviser in the International Law Department at the Ministry of Foreign Affairs and Cooperation of Spain.
 Former Professor at the U. de Extremadura.
 Research interests include public international law, human rights law, international organizations, the law of international treaties, and Latin American studies.